Hybrid working security risks

 Managing cyber risk in hybrid workplaces.

-Yes, there are security risks to hybrid working.
+Yes, there are IT security management risks to hybrid working.
 But these can be managed through a mix of technical security controls and user behaviour training.

 Employers must enable their workers to become the first line of defence against cyber crime.